erickgalinkin/erickgalinkin.github.io/about.markdown

 ![This is my face](/assets/img/erick-headshot.jpg)

 I'm interested in the interplay between **decision theory** and **computer security**, specifically as a way to improve security automation and ease the burden of decision making in security.
-Secretly it's a front to make progress on issues in **computability** and **learning theory**.
+I end up using a lot of **reinforcement learning** and **game theory** to make these problems tractable, but it's secretly a front to make progress on issues in **computability** and **learning theory**.
-I believe that **geometry** is a powerful mathematical tool for these problems, and particularly the resolution of uncertainty, so I also aim to work on issues in that field.
+I believe that **geometry** is a powerful mathematical tool for these problems, and particularly the resolution of uncertainty, so I also work on issues in that field.

 Because of how much attention artificial intelligence has received and my background in security, I'm also pursuing research in **Security of AI**.
 This includes research on privacy attacks, poisoning attacks, and adversarial examples.